anpaz/aleph/README.md

 > `if ket<bool> then ket<T'> else ket<T'> : T'`

 A quantum `if` expression, takes a boolean `ket` for condition and two ket expressions of matching type.
-It adds a new column to the quantum universe and the value will be the first expression if the condition expression is true, or the second otherwise.
-It returns the new column.
+It adds four new columns to the quantum universe as it evaluates all the input expressions: the `condition`, the `then` and the `else`, then it populates the last column based on the value of the condition column: if the condition expression it takes the `then` column, otherwise it takes the `else` column.
+It returns the last column.

 For example:
 ```